Adam6504/LionTrackd/README.md

-# LionTrackd

-- A modern lost-&-found web application (C# .NET backend • React frontend • MongoDB Atlas).
-- A concise guide to run, configure, and extend the project for development and testing.

----

 ## What is LionTrackd?

 LionTrackd is a simple, easy-to-use lost & found platform.
 It helps students and campus visitors report and find lost items quickly by connecting finders and owners directly, optionally with a monetary reward to encourage returns.

+- A modern lost-&-found web application (C# .NET backend • React frontend • MongoDB Atlas).
+- A concise guide to run, configure, and extend the project for development and testing.

 ---